Source code for odooly

 client.login(user) # Login with another user

-client.connect(env) # Connect to another env.
+client.connect(env_name) # Connect to another env.

 env.models(name) # List models matching pattern